The Crew 2: Gameplay

 In The Crew 2, players can explore the game's open world by piloting a plane.

 Similar to its predecessor, The Crew 2 is a racing game.
 In the game, players assume control of a racer who is trying to work their way to become successful in multiple vehicular racing disciplines.
 It features a persistent open world environment for racing and free-roaming across a scaled-down recreation of the contiguous United States.
 In addition to cars, players can control other kinds of vehicles, including airplanes, motorcycles, and powerboats.
 Each vehicle has its own control physics, meaning that game play is different when players are controlling different types of vehicles.
 Players can switch between controlling air, land and sea vehicles instantly.

 The game features four different hub worlds, with each having their own theme and playstyle.
 These themes include off-road, street racing, pro racing, and free-style.
 Similar to the first game, it places an emphasis on playing multiplayer in groups called crews.
 It also features a cooperative multiplayer mode, which allows players to join any events besides "boss" events together.
 This mode can also be played solo with artificial intelligence.
-As with the previous title, The Crew 2 initially required a constant internet connection to play; however in 2024, following a major controversy from gamers and critics over the shutdown and license revocation of the first game, Ubisoft announced an update introducing offline play, which was released on October 16, 2025.